Programme “Territories, Resistance, Freedom”

 ©Images courtesy of the artists.

-This artistic process places listening and collaboration with these communities at its core, structuring a contemporary reinterpretation of the Sala das Descobertas, where issues of identity, power, colonisation, and cultural borders are reflected.
-Thus, the project proposed for the residency constitutes an opportunity to deepen and share knowledge by fostering a cross-cutting understanding of historical and cultural diversity.
+Within this artistic process, listening and collaboration with these communities constitute a fundamental element in shaping a contemporary reinterpretation of the Chamber of Discoveries, where questions of identity, power, colonisation and cultural boundaries are reflected.
+In this way, the project proposed for the residency represents an opportunity for deeper exploration and knowledge-sharing, fostering a cross-cutting understanding of historical and cultural diversity.

 _ _